dumbo25/garage-door/README.md

 ![alt text](https://github.com/dumbo25/garage-door/blob/main/wall%20mount.png?raw=true)

-Code for a smart garage door opener.
+This repository contains the code for a wall-mounted, smart garage door opener, as well as, older versions of the project.
 Features:
   * Open and close an overhead garage door
   ** replace doorbell button with this device
   ** use a 3V remote for the opener - works with any garage door